 Sign of Respect and Honor:

 The Ha‘a Koa is a symbol of the Kanaka ‘Ōiwi warrior heritage as well as the warrior spirit Kanaka ‘Ōiwi strive to emulate today.
-To share this aspect of the Hawaiian culture with a loved one, individual, or guest is a sign of great respect and honor.
+To share this aspect of the Hawaiian culture with a loved one, individual, or guest can be demonstration of great respect and honor.

 A shared Ha‘a Koa that celebrates a team’s skills and strengths does not disrespect the opposition nor is it designed to do so.
-However, when delivered with power, purpose, and unity, the Ha‘a Koa may very well challenge, dishearten, and intimidate a foe.
+However, when delivered with power, purpose, and unity, the Ha‘a Koa may very well challenge, dishearten, and intimidate a foe or opposition.

 The Royal Order of Kamehameha I, Māmalahoa endorses the learning and use of the Ha‘a Koa and periodically conducts Ha‘a Koa workshops to teach and perpetuate this aspect of the culture.

 Authorized by the 35th Article of the 1864 Constitution of the Kingdom of Hawai‘i, King Kamehameha V established the Order of Kamehameha I by Royal Decree on April 11, 1865 at the ‘Iolani Palace.
 The Royal Decree was made with the endorsement of the King’s Privy Council of State and establishes the Order’s mission and authorizes the Order to carry out its kuleana, in perpetuity, as an institution of the Kingdom of Hawai‘i.

 The Mission of the Order, as stated in the Royal Decree, is to cultivate and develop among our People the feelings of honor and loyalty to our Kingdom, and its institutions.
 To confer honorary distinctions upon such of our People and foreigners as have rendered or may hereafter render to our Kingdom and People important services.